mihani/dock-webserv/README.md

 This repo allow to install php and dependency to start project or clone so fast.

+## Test Status

+Each version is tested on build step but it isn't already test with project.

+**This version is not tested in project**

+## Images, Main Dependancies version

+* PHP : 7.4.13
+* Composer : 2.0.8
+* XDebug : 3.0.2
+* Docker compose : 3.7

 ## How use it ?

 1. Clone repo